jvaleskadevs/inheritas/README.md

 ## About Inheritas

-The Inheritas Service was developed by J.Valeska as a Final Project in the Web3 Degree at Alchemy University.
-Class 2022-2023.
+The Inheritas Service was developed by J.Valeska and supercharged with the AlchemySDK to the Alchemy SDK Challenge.
+March, 2023.

 This project is under continous development.
 The current version is almost ready for production but some small changes and improvements would be needed.